 What does insolvency mean?

 Insolvency refers to the state of financial distress in which a business doesn’t have enough cash to pay its bills when they come due or when the value of all assets is less than that of outstanding debt.
-There are two main types of insolvency: cash flow insolvency and accounting insolvency.
+There are two main types of insolvency: cash flow insolvency and balance sheet insolvency (also known as accounting insolvency).
 Cash flow insolvency occurs when a company can’t pay its debts, but its liabilities aren’t necessarily greater than its assets.
 Accounting insolvency occurs when a company’s liabilities are greater than its total assets.

 Both types of insolvency can be temporary but, if left unchecked, either can lead to bankruptcy.
 Bankruptcy is a legal declaration that says the insolvent business can’t pay its creditors.
 It results in a permanent impact on the insolvent company’s credit history and can result in liquidation of all assets.
 A company can be insolvent and not bankrupt, but not the other way around.